tubalmartin/riloadr/README.md

 ### oncomplete (*Function* | Optional)
 Callback function that will be called when all images in a group are completely (down)loaded.
+If an image fails to load it's considered loaded.
 If new images are added dynamically to a group after the `oncomplete` callback is executed, this callback will be executed again once those new images are loaded.

 ```js